lainchan/lainchan/README.md

 Tinyboard support
 -----------------
 vichan is based on a Tinyboard, so both engines have very much in common.
-These links may be helpful for you.
+These links may be helpful for you as well:

 *	Tinyboard documentation can be found [here](http://tinyboard.org/docs/).
 *	You can join Tinyboard's IRC channel for support and general queries: